Sutton585/dasut.github.io/index.md

 I’m currently freelancing and instructing part-time while organizing Upstate UX, a design organization I started for Rochester User Experience professionals.

 #### Recent Projects:
-- Spoke at RIT's National Technical Institute for the Deaf on the topic of Web Accessibility and Human-Centered Design.
+- Taught at RIT's National Technical Institute for the Deaf on the topic of Web Accessibility and Human-Centered Design.
 - Instruction and facilitation for IDEO certification courses for a group of around one hundred students and design professionals at Rochester Institute of Technology.
 - Upstate UX symposium on inclusiveness/diversity in our industry.
 - Creating web-based solutions for Rochester companies.